About Us

 Rachel Gumpert

-My name is Rachel Gumpert and I have been a part of WCCNS for the past two years as my daughter, Josephine, has gone through the Pre-K class with Mrs. Lisa.
+My name is Rachel Gumpert and I have been a part of WCP for the past two years as my daughter, Josephine, has gone through the Pre-K class with Mrs. Lisa.
 We are excited to return for the 2025-2026 school year as my daughter, Ada, starts Pre-K in the fall.
-I also have a one year old son, Zeke.
+I also have a one-year-old son, Zeke.
 My husband, Andrew, and I are originally from Iowa and have been married for 8 years.

-Prior to moving to Ohio, my family lived in Mobile, Alabama, where I worked in procurement and logistics at Airbus, managing our onsite support teams.
-I graduated with a BS in Supply Chain Management and Minor in Spanish from Iowa State University in 2016.
-Now, a stay at home mom of three, my days are filled with tiny giggles, endless house projects, and playground trips.
+Prior to moving to Ohio, my family lived in Mobile, Alabama, where I worked in procurement and logistics at Airbus, managing our on-site support teams.
+I graduated with a BS in Supply Chain Management and a Minor in Spanish from Iowa State University in 2016.
+Now, a stay-at-home mom of three, my days are filled with tiny giggles, endless house projects, and playground trips.

 Vice President